0xAbdalrahman/SOC-Monitoring-Lab/README.md

 <br></br>

 ## Conclusion
-This project highlights my practical skills in building searches, reports, and alerts to monitor system activity and detect potential threats.
+This project demonstrates my ability to design and implement a complete SOC monitoring lab using Splunk and Active Directory.
-Feel free to ⭐ the repo or share your feedback — I’m always open to learning and improving.
+It highlights practical skills in search creation and alert configuration.
-Thanks for coming by! 🙌
+⭐ Feel free to explore, share feedback, or suggest improvements — always learning and evolving! 🙌